A hydrodynamical CLONE of the Virgo cluster: II. Confronting observed and synthetic galaxy population twins in a dense environment: Cluster galaxy population

-Satellite quenching is thought to occur several gigayears after infall in the cluster \citep[e.g.][]{2012MNRAS.424..232W}.
+Satellite quenching is thought to occur several gigayears after infall in the cluster \citep[e.g.,][]{2012MNRAS.424..232W}.
 It is thus of interest to look at the evolution of galaxy properties and more generally of their quenched fraction as a function of cosmic time.
-The top panel of Fig. \ref{fig:evotime} shows the evolution of the fraction of quenched galaxies binned by mass across cosmic times be they at $z=0$ inside the cluster or in its outskirt or suburb from left to right.
+The top panel of Fig. \ref{fig:evotime} shows the evolution of the fraction of quenched galaxies binned by mass across cosmic times, be they at $z=0$ inside the cluster or in its outskirts or suburbs (from left to right).
 Quenching starts to occur early on.
-Intermediate mass galaxies are clearly those that are not affected for the longest time as their quenched fraction is always the lowest.
+Intermediate-mass galaxies are clearly those that are not affected for the longest time as their quenched fraction is always the lowest.
 The quenched fraction for the smallest galaxies seems to evolve at the same speed whatever the distance to the cluster.
-Clearly, with their low gravitational potential, they are most probably very efficiently affected by ram pressure stripping even at large distances although internal supernova feedback processes cannot be discarded.
-On the contrary intermediate mass galaxies and even the largest one are less likely to be quenched with the increasing distance from the cluster.
-In the last panel of the top row of Fig. \ref{fig:evotime}, the observational data from the UltraVISTA DR1 and 3D-HST surveys, i.e. from whatever environment \citep[filled circles and error bars,][]{2016ApJ...827L..25M} confirm that the highest stellar mass galaxies are not affected by the cluster environment when in the suburb area at $z=0$.
+Clearly, with their low gravitational potential, they are most probably very efficiently affected by ram-pressure stripping even at large distances, although internal supernova feedback processes cannot be discarded.
+On the contrary intermediate-mass galaxies and even the largest one are less likely to be quenched with increasing distance from the cluster.
+In the last panel of the top row of Fig. \ref{fig:evotime}, the observational data from the UltraVISTA DR1 and 3D-HST surveys, i.e., from whatever environment \citep[filled circles and error bars,][]{2016ApJ...827L..25M}, confirm that the highest stellar mass galaxies are not affected by the cluster environment when in the suburb area at $z=0$.
 They need to be deeper into the cluster to be affected.
-Indeed, the red filled observational circles overlap the red solid line obtained with our synthetic population, and both are consistent with the GAEA2023 modeling \citep[dotted lines,][]{2024ApJ...966L...2X}.
-Reversely, lower stellar mass galaxies are already affected in the suburb of the cluster.
-Hence, the quenched fractions for the lower mass bins increase faster in the suburb of our simulated cluster than in a general galaxy population like those synthetic of \citet{2024ApJ...966L...2X} and observed of \citet{2016ApJ...827L..25M}.
+The red filled observational circles overlap the solid red line obtained with our synthetic population, and both are consistent with the GAEA2023 modeling \citep[dotted lines,][]{2024ApJ...966L...2X}.
+Conversely, lower stellar mass galaxies are already affected in the suburbs of the cluster.
+Hence, the quenched fractions for the lower-mass bins increase faster in the suburbs of our simulated cluster than in a general galaxy population such as the synthetic galaxy sample of \citet{2024ApJ...966L...2X} and the observed galaxy sample of \citet{2016ApJ...827L..25M}.